A Bridge of Allan restaurant is set to bring the spirit of London dining to Stirling students.

 The three owners all have different tastes – Dan’s a meat-eater, Elena’s vegetarian and Nichola’s vegan – which will influence their menu.

-“Dan will be really upset with me for saying this but vegans and vegetarians are massive and we want to cater for them,” Elena said.
+“Dan will be really upset with me for saying this but vegans and vegetarians are massive and we want to cater for them,” Menichetti said.